openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 The grader receives student submissions as a JSON object with two keys:

 * **student_response**: A string containing the student's code submission.
-The string can come from input the student enters in the edX Learning Management System, or a file the student attaches.
+The string comes from either input the student enters in the edX Learning Management System or a file the student attaches.

 * **grader_payload**: An optional string that you can specify when creating the problem.
 For more information, see the section :ref:`Create a Code Response Problem`.